RAPT: Model-Predictive Out-of-Distribution Detection and Failure Diagnosis for Sim-to-Real Humanoid Deployment

-While spatio-temporal saliency localizes \emph{when} and \emph{where} anomalous behavior emerges, it does not directly provide a semantic explanation of \emph{why}.
-To assist post-hoc interpretation, we employ a large multi-modal language model (LLM) to map structured diagnostic evidence to a likely failure category.
+Saliency localizes anomalous features but does not by itself provide a semantic explanation.
+To support post-hoc diagnosis, we provide a multi-modal LLM with structured diagnostic evidence, including temporal saliency summaries, joint-kinematic trajectories, task context, and, when available, a synchronized visual keyframe.
+The LLM performs zero-shot classification over a predefined set of failure categories, producing a likely failure hypothesis for operator review.

-The LLM is provided with a composite prompt containing: (i) the temporal saliency matrix derived via BPTT-integrated gradients; (ii) task context such as commanded velocities (for locomotion); (iii) kinematic state trajectories over the pre-failure window; and (iv) when available, an optional time-synchronized external camera key-frame.
-This design grounds the LLM’s reasoning in quantitative signals rather than raw text.

-The model performs zero-shot classification over a predefined set of failure categories (Table~I, Supplementary), producing a semantic hypothesis intended to support operator diagnosis rather than replace it.
-Importantly, the LLM’s output is conditioned on statistically meaningful saliency patterns, enabling it to rule out implausible causes (e.g., terrain effects when attribution is isolated to upper-body sensors).

-We emphasize that this component is designed as an assistive diagnostic tool.
-While validated on a subset of real-world failure modes, ambiguity remains in certain cases, particularly for closely related physical phenomena.
-We therefore treat LLM-based diagnosis as complementary to, rather than a substitute for, human judgment.